ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/index.md

 ## Header Component

-This section details how to put a header component into ag-Grid.
+This section details how to put a header component into AG Grid.
 How to create header group components is explained in the next section.

 ### Grid vs Your Responsibilities